Moving to Arizona: Everything You Need to Know

 What are the Best Places to Move in Arizona?

-- If you’re looking for a city with an awesome nightlife, outdoors, arts and culture, year-round festive spirit, and amazing coffee, moving to Phoenix is one of the best choices.
+- If you’re looking for a city with a great nightlife, outdoors adventures, arts and culture, year-round festive spirit, and amazing coffee, moving to Phoenix is one of the best choices.

-- If you’re looking for a city with a dry desert climate and proximity to Phoenix, affordability, buzzing nightlife, and great public transportation, them moving to Tempe would be a great idea.
+- If you’re looking for a city with affordability, buzzing nightlife, and great public transportation, Tempe is a great choice.

-- If you want to live in a city with a historic district, plenty of golf courses, affordable living, and hiking and skiing options, moving to Tucson would be perfect!
+- If you want to live in a city with a historic district, plenty of golf courses, affordable living, and hiking and skiing options, moving to Tucson is also a great option

 - Peoria, Gilbert, Scottsdale, Mesa, Chandler, Surprise and Glendale are also good choices.

 Wherever you decide to live within Arizona, preparing to move can be a big undertaking.
 Cool Box Portable Storage aims to take away the stress from moving and storage with its one-stop storage and moving service solution.
 We have three container sizes to choice from, we deliver insulated moving and storage containers directly to your driveway, you load it, and we pick up the unit(s) and move it to your new home.
 If needed, you can opt to keep the storage container at your home or our secure yard for storage at no additional cost.